-From this point onwards the above schools will be referred to as the Trust or TMPF, unless otherwise stated.
+From this point onwards the above schools will be refer to, as, the Trust or TMPF.

 This SENDs policy is written to comply with the 2015 Children and Families Act and its SEND Code of Practice together with the Equality Act 2010.